 Cross the road and you are met by weeping willow trees drooping into the river with a seating area on the river’s edge.
 More gardens beyond rise up from the banks of the river including a sweetly scented rose garden and lawns then drop back down to the river with a croquet lawn.
 Usefully, throughout the gardens are huddles of deck chairs so that you could grab a book and disappear into your own corner for the entire day.

-As I mentioned above, the pub is exactly how you imagine a Cotswolds pub.
-Low beamed ceilings, old fireplaces, comfy chairs and candles dotted everywhere flickering into the night.
+As I mentioned above, the pub is exactly how you imagine a Cotswold pub.
+Low beamed ceilings, old fireplaces, comfy chairs, and candles dotted everywhere flickering into the night.
 Outside you can drink and eat in the garden and the staff are friendly and smiley.

 The bar is just what you want from a Cotswolds bar and I noticed that many Londoners, who had come down for the weekend, were already quaffing champers in the sunshine late afternoon.
 This is one of the best spots in the Cotswolds to enjoy the quintessential English garden, paddle or fish in the stream, laze on a lounger or drink yourself merry in the sunshine.